dschrempf/syncthing-resolve-conflicts/README.md

 if desired.

     syncthing-resolve-conflicts v1.0.2

     Inspired by 'pacdiff'.
 A simple program to merge or remove sync conflicts.
     Locate is used to find conflicts.
 In case the database is not recent, run 'updatedb'.

-    Usage: syncthing-resolve-conflicts [-o] [--nocolor]
+    Usage: syncthing-resolve-conflicts [-o] [-f] [--nocolor]

     General Options:
-      -o/--output       print files instead of merging them -f/--find         use find instead of locate (scans only home directory) --nocolor         remove colors from output
+      -o/--output       print files instead of merging them -f/--find         use find instead of locate; scans only the home directory of the current user
+      --nocolor         remove colors from output
       -v/--version      print version and exit
       -h/--help         print usage and exit